| Home >> Varia >> Bachelor's Kit

 Introduction

 Given some pretty scary worst-case scenarios, and some rather vague specifications, what could the solution look like, at least broadly?
-What follows are some general design rules, roughly classified.
+What follows are some general design rules, roughly classified and sorted as much as possible in decreasing order of importance.

 As I mentioned in the introduction to the "Bachelor's Kit", this section of the web site targets some material aspects of life, but the spiritual life has such an effect on our material decisions, that I have to at least recall some spiritual principles here.